What is Finch app? What parents need to know

 How it works

-When starting to use Finch, users must first select the colour they would like their pet bird to be, name it and assign its pronouns, and then begin answering a quick assessment on how they feel and what they’d like to get out of the app.
-This assessment asks about the user’s mental health, age, gender, and daily life challenges.
+When starting to use Finch, users must first select the colour they would like their pet bird to be, name it and assign its pronouns.
+They then fill out a quick assessment about how they feel and what they’d like to get out of the app.
+Questions ask about the user’s mental health, age, gender and daily life challenges.

-Completing these goals will earn users points that can be spent on cosmetic items like clothing for the bird and furniture for their coop.
+Completing these goals earns users points that they can spend on cosmetic items like clothing for the bird and furniture for their coop.
 These items are very inclusive, with options such as pride flags and mobility canes.

-Rewards can also be earned by logging in on consecutive days and having a streak.
-This encourages children to continue using the app, especially as they can see which rewards they would earn at different milestones like 7 days and 14 days in a row.
+Users can also earn rewards by logging in on consecutive days and building a streak.
+This encourages children to continue using the app, especially as they can see which rewards they would earn at different milestones like 7 days and 14 days.

 Finch parental controls